 - When we die, our souls spend some time as light and then re-incarnate

-- When we live our physical body here on earth, our souls go to a plane of existence that is a function of the level of consciousness that we have reached and then, if it chooses, returns to a physical body through the process of re-incarnation.
+- When we leave behind our physical body here on earth, our souls go to a plane of existence that is a function of the level of consciousness that we have reached.
+Then, if it chooses, returns to a physical body through the process of re-incarnation.

 If you are open to the perspective that souls are eternal and if you are interested in knowing the details of the options that we as souls have each time we leave our physical bodies, I recommend you to get the course of realms between lives (It is a fascinating and expansive teaching).